Chicago IX: Chicago's Greatest Hits: Side two

 The UK version contains the additions of "Never Been in Love Before" and a shortened 3:27 version of "I'm a Man".
 The Brazilian version has the addition of "Happy Man" and moves "25 or 6 to 4" to the end of Side 1.
 "Feelin' Stronger Every Day" and "(I've Been) Searchin' So Long" are omitted.

+2025 expanded version: To mark the 50th anniversary of Chicago’s first greatest hits collection, the 1975 release Chicago IX has been significantly expanded from 11 tracks to 21.
+The new edition now includes songs from every studio album the Rock and Roll Hall of Famers released between 1969 and 1980.